All ingredients are individually packaged, but our central facility

 Customize It Instructions

-If using 16 oz. ribeye, first roast asparagus for 8 minutes.
-Follow same instructions as sirloin in Steps 3 and 4, searing undisturbed until browned, 2-3 minutes per side.
-Transfer steaks to other half of baking sheet and roast until steaks reach a minimum internal temperature, 5-7 minutes.
+If using 16 oz. ribeye, in Step 2, roast asparagus, 8 minutes.
+Follow same instructions as sirloin in Steps 3 and 4, searing undisturbed until browned, 2-3 minutes per side, then roast until steaks reach a minimum internal temperature, 5-7 minutes.
 Halve to serve.

 If using 32 oz. ribeye, follow same instructions as above, seasoning with ½ tsp. salt and ½ tsp. pepper.

-If using chicken breasts, first roast asparagus for 3-4 minutes.
-Follow same instructions as sirloin in Steps 3 and 4, searing undisturbed until browned, 2-3 minutes per side.
-Transfer chicken to other half of baking sheet and roast until chicken reaches a minimum internal temperature, 10-12 minutes.
+If using chicken breasts, in Step 2, roast asparagus, 8 minutes.
+Follow same instructions as sirloin in Steps 3 and 4, searing undisturbed until browned, 2-3 minutes per side, then roast until chicken reaches a minimum internal temperature, 10-12 minutes.

-If using salmon, follow same instructions as sirloin in Steps 3 and 4, searing salmon, skin side up, in pan until golden brown, 2-4 minutes.
-Transfer to other side of baking sheet, seared side up, and roast until salmon reaches minimum internal temperature, 7-10 minutes.
+If using salmon, follow same instructions as sirloin in Steps 3 and 4, searing salmon, skin side up, in pan until golden brown, 2-4 minutes, then roast until salmon reaches minimum internal temperature, 7-10 minutes.

 Start Potatoes and Roast Garlic

-While potatoes simmer, place garlic in a small piece of foil and add ½ tsp. olive oil.
-Form a foil pouch around garlic.
-Place directly on oven rack, opening side up, and roast until garlic is lightly browned and tender, 12-15 minutes.
+While potatoes simmer, place garlic in a piece of foil and top with ½ tsp. olive oil.
+Form a pouch around garlic.
+Place pouch directly on oven rack in hot oven, opening side up, and roast until garlic is lightly browned and tender, 12-15 minutes.

 While garlic roasts, roast asparagus.